100 Notable alumni of

 -

-Phillip Michael Boyle is an American politician who served as the Senator for the 4th District of the New York Senate from 2013 to 2022.
+Philip Michael Boyle is an American politician and Long Island business leader who served as the Senator for the 4th District of the New York Senate from 2013 to 2022.
 He is a Republican.
-The district he served includes the villages of Babylon, Brightwaters, Lindenhurst, Ocean Beach, Saltaire in Suffolk County on Long Island.
+The district he represented includes the villages of Babylon, Brightwaters, Lindenhurst, Ocean Beach, Saltaire in Suffolk County on Long Island.
+After leaving the State Senate in 2022, Boyle was named as president & CEO of Suffolk Regional Off-Track Betting (OTB) and Jake's 58 Casino Hotel.

 -